earth-x/next-postgres/README.md

 # Log in as your new user.
 psql postgres -U yourname

-# Create a database named: testdb.
+# Create a database named: sampledb.
 # If you change this, update config.js
-CREATE DATABASE testdb;
+CREATE DATABASE sampledb;

 # Give your self privileges
-GRANT ALL PRIVILEGES ON DATABASE testdb TO yourname;
+GRANT ALL PRIVILEGES ON DATABASE sampledb TO yourname;

 # List all of your databases
 \list

 # Connect to your newly created DB as a test
-\connect testdb
+\connect sampledb

 # Exit Postgres console
 \q
 ```

-You wont return here unless you drop tables.
-You can also use a GUI if you like.
+I also use a GUI called [TablePlus](https://tableplus.io/) if you don't like command line.

 ## Setup: Run locally